 Bob O’Donnell is the owner of O’Donnell Bros.
 Inc., a Bristol-based home improvement company established in 1975.
-Email your questions for Bob to email@example.com with the subject line “Ask the Pro.”
+Email your questions to firstname.lastname@example.org with the subject line “Ask the Pro.”
 All questions may be considered for publication.
 To contact Bob for your remodeling needs, call O’Donnell Bros.
 Inc. at (860) 589-5155 or visit http://www.odonnellbros.com.
 Advice is for guidance only.